kidputer/NX505J/README.md

 Once these Nubia.cn updates have been applied the you can wipe phone data areas using CWM v6.0.5.0 and apply cm11_NX505J_3.0 posted here.
 Don't forget CM not permitted to include some Google Applications.
 You should insall gapps.zip If you need the Google Applications mentioned above.
+CyanogenMod also publishes the signed google apps.
 Check the wiki for rooting help with the Nubia Z7 Max and some help with loading CM11.
-Please don't break your phone If you need help bring it to a person who knows SU, CWM and CM.
+Please don't break your phone
+If you need help bring it to a person who knows SU, CWM and CM.
+You must zip the repository build prior to loading them into a phone.

 **Current Issues**

-Gallery Thumbs blank, Messaging crashes on opening mms message.
+Gallery Thumbs blank (fixed by installing cyanogen gallery, then Android galley thumbs work?), Messaging crashes on opening mms message, Encrypted /data makes phone unable to read some SIM attributes and even its own phone number.

 Please report any additional issues you find so I can report to the compiler lwang.